What Is Collaborative Divorce?

 Choosing the right collaborative divorce attorney to support you in your collaborative divorce is crucial to the success of the process.
 Collaborative divorce requires a unique skill set that goes beyond traditional legal representation.
 It is important to find attorneys who are experienced in collaborative law and have a strong commitment to the principles of open communication and cooperation.

-In addition to attorneys, other professionals may be involved in the collaborative divorce process.
+Other professionals may be involved in the collaborative divorce process in addition to attorneys.
 These professionals can provide valuable expertise in specific areas such as finance, child custody, and emotional well-being.
 When selecting these professionals, it is vital to consider their experience, credentials, and ability to work collaboratively with all parties involved.

 Next Steps